Ganna Smirnova: Performances

-She has been invited to perform in the major leading festivals of India and abroad and has done both her Guru and her country proud by receiving outstanding reviews both from the audience as well as from the critics in ample measure.
-In India she has practically criss-crossed the entire country and has performed from the western India (Ahmadabad) to eastern India (Imphal) and from the northern city of Chandigarh to Southern city of Pondicherry.
+She has been invited to perform in the major leading festivals of India and abroad, receiving outstanding reviews from both the audience and critics.
+She has performed from western India (Ahmadabad) to eastern India (Imphal) and from the northern city of Chandigarh to Southern city of Pondicherry.

 Ganna Smirnova has participated in the leading dance festivals of India, such as Mahabalipuram dance festival, Modhera Dance Festival, Taj Mahotsava, Rajgir Dance Festival, Uday Shankar Dance Festival, Natyanjali dance Festival in Chidambaram and Thanjavur, Bharath Kalachar dance festival, Dasyam festival amongst others.

 She has been invited to perform by the leading cultural institutions and Sabhas of Tamil Nadu to present her solo dance recital in the cities including Bangalore, Baroda, Mysore, Jaipur, Chandigarh, New Delhi, Kolkata, Panjim, Varanasi, Patna, Hyderabad, Chennai, Thanjavur, Chidambaram Thiruvananthapuram, Bhopal, Guwahati, Bhuvaneswar, and Imphal.
 She also danced at highly prestigious venues in Berlin, Moscow, London, Lisbon, Milan, Colombo, Kandy and Prague.